Connor Wong Player Props: Red Sox vs. Blue Jays

-The Boston Red Sox, including Connor Wong (.393 on-base percentage in past 10 games, 80 points above season-long percentage), battle starter Jose Berrios and the Toronto Blue Jays at Fenway Park, Monday at 7:10 PM ET.
+On Tuesday, Connor Wong (.393 on-base percentage in past 10 games, 80 points above season-long percentage) and the Boston Red Sox face the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 7:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4 with a home run and two RBI) against the Guardians.
+In his last game, he strung together two hits (going 2-for-4 with a home run and two RBI) against the Guardians.

 Connor Wong Game Info & Props vs. the Blue Jays